 What to Expect When Your Child Is Being Tested for COVID-19

-Neighborhood locations have a phone number to call when you park.
-At Burnet and Liberty locations, our team will be waiting there for you as you pull into the tent.
+Neighborhood locations have a phone number to call when you arrive.
+At Oak and Mason locations, our team will be waiting there for you as you pull into the driveway.
 Our staff will complete the test while you stay in your car at all locations, so do not get out of your car, even it if takes a couple of minutes for a team member to come outside to you.

 Can We Go to the Emergency Department or Urgent Care for a Test?